 Steve Brierley founded Riverlane in 2016 to build the error correction stack for quantum computers.
 Driven by his conviction that fault-tolerant quantum computers will accelerate human progress, Riverlane partners with leading quantum hardware companies to make that happen sooner.

 Steve has worked in quantum for over 20 years and is an expert advisor to the UK government.
 He holds a PhD in quantum information, spent a decade in the intelligence community and worked as a Senior Research Fellow at the University of Cambridge leading major research projects in quantum computing.
+In January 2024, Steve was awarded an OBE for his services to quantum computing.

 Chief Operating Officer